solo-system/solo-system.github.io/about.md

 Solo was developed by James Christie (info@solo-system.org) and adopted early for field use by Robin Whytock.

+The solo is under active development.
+If you can code - look at the github site.
+If you have ideas or a request for new functionality, please leave a comment on our facebook page.

 software was open source, so I could add to itand change it.